Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/add-users/give-mailbox-permissions-to-another-user.md

 - AdminSurgePortfolio
 - okr_smb
 - AdminTemplateSet
+- admindeeplinkEXCHANGE
+- business_assist
 search.appverid:
 - BCS160
 - MET150
 - MOE150
 ms.assetid: 1dbcf12f-a9de-4d1d-b0b3-a227f8a736d8
-description: Dé a un usuario el derecho de acceder al buzón de otro, lo que le permite leer y enviar correos electrónicos desde el buzón del otro usuario. ms.openlocfilehash: fe40e8d79f2ff677989f0dc3f8aacbebea1a41fa ms.sourcegitcommit: eb8c600d3298dca1940259998de61621e6505e69 ms.translationtype: HT ms.contentlocale: es-ES ms.lasthandoff: 11/24/2021 ms.locfileid: "61165527"
+description: Dé a un usuario de Microsoft 365 el derecho de acceder al buzón de otro, lo que le permite leer y enviar correos electrónicos desde el buzón del otro usuario. ms.openlocfilehash: 6370e147ad63b7400627ea222f98f94bdd2638c8 ms.sourcegitcommit: 0b7070ec119e00e0dafe030bbfbef0ae5c9afa19 ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 09/29/2022 ms.locfileid: "68203429"
 ---
-# <a name="give-mailbox-permissions-to-another-user---admin-help"></a>Conceder permisos de buzón a otro usuario: Ayuda para administradores
+# <a name="give-mailbox-permissions-to-another-microsoft-365-user---admin-help"></a>Conceder permisos de buzón a otro usuario de Microsoft 365: Ayuda para administradores

-Como administrador, puede que la empresa le requiera que permita que algunos usuarios puedan acceder al buzón de otro usuario.
-Por ejemplo, puede que quiera habilitar que un asistente envíe o lea el correo electrónico del buzón de su jefe o bien que uno de los usuarios pueda enviar correo electrónico en nombre de otro.
-En este tema se muestra cómo hacerlo.
+As the admin, you may have company requirements to allow some users access to another user's mailbox.
+For example, you may want to enable an assistant to send or read email from their manager's mailbox, or one of your user's the ability to send email on behalf of another user.
+This topic shows you how to accomplish this.

 Si está buscando información sobre cómo crear y administrar buzones compartidos, consulte [Crear un buzón compartido](../email/create-a-shared-mailbox.md).

+> [!TIP]
+> Si necesita ayuda con los pasos descritos en este tema, considere la posibilidad de [trabajar con un especialista de Microsoft Small Business](https://go.microsoft.com/fwlink/?linkid=2186871).
+Con Business Assist, usted y sus empleados obtienen acceso de forma ininterrumpida a especialistas de pequeñas empresas a medida que hace crecer su negocio, desde la incorporación hasta el uso diario.

 ## <a name="looking-to-set-up-mailbox-permissions"></a>¿Desea configurar los permisos de buzón?

-Los permisos de buzón le permiten conceder acceso de lectura y escritura en un buzón a otro usuario.
-Los artículos siguientes pueden proporcionarle la ayuda que necesita para configurar y usar esta característica:
+Mailbox permissions allow you to give read/write access to a mailbox to another user.
+The articles below might give you the help you need to set up and use this feature:

  **Configurar los permisos:**

-El primer paso para configurar permisos es decidir qué acciones quiere permitir que el otro usuario realice en el buzón específico.
-Puede permitir que un usuario lea mensajes de correo electrónico desde el buzón, que envíe mensajes de correo electrónico en nombre de otro usuario y que envíe mensajes de correo electrónico como si se enviasen desde ese buzón.
-Consulte los siguientes artículos sobre cómo configurar cada tipo de permisos:
+The first step to setting up permissions is deciding which actions you want to allow the other user to take in the given mailbox.
+You can allow a user to read emails from the mailbox, send emails on behalf of another user, and send emails as if they were sent from that mailbox.
+Refer to the following articles on how to set up each type of permissions:

 - [Leer correo electrónico desde el buzón de otro usuario](give-mailbox-permissions-to-another-user.md#read-email-in-another-users-mailbox)